nealrobbins/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/30-commerce-shipping-engine.markdown

                 new ArrayList<>();

-            commerceShippingOptions.add(new CommerceShippingOption(“Sample Option”, “Sample Option”, BigDecimal.TEN));
+            commerceShippingOptions.add(new CommerceShippingOption("sample-option", "sample-option", BigDecimal.TEN));

                    return commerceShippingOptions;
         }

 This method must recieve all the information necessary to calcuate the shipping cost in order to return a `CommerceShippingOptions` object.
-In this case, the object returned has parameters specifying a label and a name (displayed in the UI and saved to the database, respectively), both of "Sample Option" as well as a fixed shipping cost of 10 (in your store's primary currency).
+In this case, the object's parameters reference the "sameple-option" language key---this will be used by `getCommerceShippingOptionsLabel` to identify the shipping method in the UI---and specify a fixed cost of 10 (in your store's primary currency).

 The component's final methods provide addtional labelling information: